 $1997 – You become the OFFICIAL SPONSOR of Birding Planet for a year.

-Wherever Birding Planet is mentioned your, or your company’s, name will accompany it, such as the website banners and all Facebook pages.
+Wherever Birding Planet is mentioned your, or your company’s, name will accompany it (Birding Planet proudly sponsored by ‘your company name’), such as the website banners and all Facebook pages.
+And you will receive everything in the Ultimate Bundle too.

 All donations are made securely via PayPal, click the button below to donate.
 Add any notes to the payment e.g. which option you’ve taken and your details you’d like advertised.
-Alternatively please email me at firstname.lastname@example.org (if you have any queries please feel free to email me as well) or use the contact form here.
+Alternatively please email me at email@example.com (if you have any queries please feel free to email me as well).